saltyorg/docs/docs/reference/guides/mount.md

 ...
 ```

+## Editing `fstab` file for persistent mount.

 Now you need to edit the `fstab` file, which controls what gets mounted at system startup.

 ```shell
 sudo nano /etc/fstab
 ```

-Now you want to add a line to the bottom of that file.
+You want to add a line to the bottom of that file.
 Don't edit anything in the file already.

 In my case I want to mount that 12.7T partition at `/mnt/hdd`.